 Are you taking AP World History this year?
 Or considering taking it at some point in high school?
 Then you need to read this AP World History study guide.
 Instead of cramming every single name, date, and place into your head, learn how to study for the AP World History exam so that you can learn the major ideas and feel ready for test day.
 We'll also go over some key strategies you can use to help you prepare effectively.

-The AP World History test is challenging—just 8.5% of test takers got a 5 in 2017.
+The AP World History test is challenging—just 13.2% of test takers got a 5 in 2021.
 But if you study correctly throughout the year, you could be one of the few students who aces this test.
 Below are six tips to follow in order to be well prepared for the AP World History exam.
-Read through each one, apply them to your test prep, and you'll be well on your way to maximizing your AP score!
+Read through each one, apply them to your test prep, and you'll be well on your way to maximizing your score!

 Why You Should Study for the AP World History Test

 Is it really that important to study for the AP World History test?
-The quick answer to this question is absolutely.
+Absolutely!
 But why?

 |AP Score||Percentage of Test Takers Who Received Score|